 The Department for Health and Welfare is one of the largest at Arcada with closer to 750 students.
-The department offers four bachelor’s degree programmes (Occupational Therapy, Physiotherapy, Sports and Health Promotion and Social Services) as well as three master’s degree programmes (Health Promotion, Social Services and Rehabilitation).
+The department offers four bachelor’s degree programmes (Occupational Therapy, Physiotherapy, Sports and Health Promotion and Social Services) as well as three master’s degree programmes (Health Promotion, Social Services, Rehabilitation and Mental Health).

 With openness and innovation as guiding principles the department educates future experts on a labour market in constant change.
 In all our degree programmes we emphasize curiosity, health promotion and leadership, so that you as a student will develop the knowledge and competences needed to both thrive in your field and to develop it further.
-The department is led by Head of Department Camilla Wikström-Grotell.
+The department is led by Head of Department Carina Kiukas

 Support and advice in questions related to your studies

 Do you have questions about your studies?
 Interested in studying abroad or participating in research, development and innovation projects?
 If so, contact amanuensis Maria Enoksson.
 The degree programme directors, your teachers and your teacher tutor can also help you in questions related to your studies.
 You can also always contact your student tutor or Student Services in C3.